wiloon/blog/content/post/archive-0/2012-05-27-eclipse-classpath.md

-    I realize this doesn&#8217;t answer the stated question of what excluding="**" does, but this explains the behavior your are seeing.
+    I realize this doesn't answer the stated question of what excluding="**" does, but this explains the behavior your are seeing.